 Robert Rodriguez said anybody could wash away problems with the money hose.
 What if that hose isn’t hooked up to anything?
 How do you deal with the problems that will crop up while making your first feature?

 I was talking about this project with the director of the ballet school where I teach, and she said, well, you can’t plan your first feature film until you have your money.
 She’s got that backward: You must plan everything before you get your money!

 My DP on our first feature is Michael Paletta, who I worked with on “The Adventures of Superseven.”
 He’s a planner.
 He’s also the driving force behind our first feature film.
 We started having production meetings way before we even thought about how to finance the picture.

 Planning Your First Feature Film

-We knew we needed some very basic things, like a breakdown, budget, wish lists, etc. The first thing we did for our first feature was to complete the initial breakdown.
+We knew we needed basic things, like a breakdown, budget, wish lists, etc. The first thing we did for our first feature was to complete the initial breakdown.
 I went to LightSpeed EPS.
 They’re an online production software site that Jason Brubaker promotes.
-But after using it, I found it’s really amazing!
+But after using it, I found it’s amazing!

-This may sound like a commercial, but when you’re making your first feature film, you can manage a production through their site with everything from breakdowns to time cards.
+This may sound like a commercial, but when making your first feature film, you can manage a movie production through their site with everything from breakdowns to time cards.
 They also have some free stuff!
 I used their breakdown option, which made figuring out a basic budget for our first feature much easier.